Kate Beckinsale Shows Bare Backside In See-Through Dress At NAACP Awards

 “Kate loves the attention — both from a younger guy and the media.
 She hasn’t been in the press this much in years,” an insider told the outlet, adding that Pete can’t go too long without a girlfriend because he is so “co-dependent.”

-Recently, Davidson spoke out about his relationship with Beckinsale on SNL, and even joked about their age difference, which Kate reportedly thought was hilarious.
+Recently, Davidson spoke out about his relationship with Beckinsale on SNL and even joked about their age difference, which Kate reportedly thought was hilarious.

 “Kate was not blindsided by Pete’s comments.
 She knew he was going to talk about their relationship.
 He’s very respectful of her, he made sure to get her blessing.
 Kate thought it [Pete’s bit] was hilarious,” an insider told Hollywood Life.

-The insider also claimed that Kate believes Pete to be a “gentleman” and that he totally scored points with her when he called her his girlfriend during the Weekend Update segment of the long running NBC comedy series.
+The insider also claimed that Kate believes Pete to be a “gentleman” and that he totally scored points with her when he called her his girlfriend during the Weekend Update segment of the long-running NBC comedy series.

 Fans can see more of Kate Beckinsale by following her on Instagram.